M - Mathematics

 M 151Q Precalculus: 4 Credits (4 Lec)

 PREREQUISITE: M 121Q or Math Level 400.
-(F, Sp, Su) Functions, graphs, and the use symbols for expressing mathematical thoughts.
+(F, Sp, Su) Functions, graphs, and the use of symbols for expressing mathematical thoughts.
 Polynomials, rational, exponential, logarithmic, and trigonometric functions

 M 161Q Survey of Calculus: 4 Credits (4 Lec)